Updated: February 2025

-but it is a complex mixture, containing pharmacologically active proteins, peptides and enzymes.
+and is a complex substance, containing pharmacologically active proteins, peptides and enzymes, and of course, venom.

-single sting contains about 50 micrograms of venom.
-Whilst this is
+A single sting of a honey bee contains about 50 micrograms of venom.

 obviously sufficient to kill another insect predator, many multiples of